 It’s Dangerous to Be a Pedestrian

 Our advice: Be sure your children aren’t wearing costumes that obstruct their vision.
 Add reflector tape to costumes or have them carry flashlights or glow sticks.
-A shocking 82% of parents do not use reflective tape on their children’s costumes or require them to use other visibility aids.
+63% of children don't carry a flashlight when trick-or-treating.
 Try to stay on sidewalks and off of streets.
 If you’re driving, stay off cell phones, or other mobile devices, and stay alert for children darting into the road.
 And please do not drink and drive.

 It’s Smart to Guard Your Property